 Europe is a fantastic place for train travel because routes traverse the entire continent, usually with places of interest every few miles.
-It’s a great way to capital city hop and travel on almost forgotten railway lines to smaller towns and villages.
+It’s a great way to travel on almost forgotten railway lines to smaller towns and villages.

 - Train stations are centrally located – Most of the train station is located in the city centre and you don’t have to spend money or time on a transfer to the centre, so once you get off the train, you’re right where you need to be to start your visit to the city.

 - Your luggage never gets lost – you can have a piece of mind knowing that your belongings are safely on the train with you, always within your view.

 - Train travel is flexible – most trains don’t require you to make a reservation.
 You can simply turn up, purchase the ticket and board the train.

 - The rail network in Europe is vast – it drastically increases your travel options.
 Even the smallest towns are connected by railroad.